sams96/rgeo/datagen/README.md

 # datagen

-This program is converts geojson files into go files containing structs that can be read by rgeo.
+Command datagen converts geojson files into go files containing functions that return the geojson, it can also merge properties from one geojson file into another using the -merge flag.
 You can use this if you want to use a different dataset to any of those included.

 ### Usage

     go run datagen.go -o outfile.go infile.geojson

 The variable containing the data will be named `outfile`.
-Currently rgeo will only look for at the variable called `countries110`.